 Cons

-What’s the deal with a dehumidifier vs ac dry mode?
-You’ve probably never heard of a dry mode on an ac unit before, have you?
-It’s a function that actually helps reduce the moisture in the air for those extremely hot and humid days.
-So, given this information, you could probably use an ac unit to tackle both of your needs and skip a dehumidifier altogether.
+What’s the deal with a dehumidifier vs. ac dry mode?
+You’ve probably never heard of a dry mode on an AC unit before, have you?
+It’s a function that actually helps reduce the moisture in the air on those extremely hot and humid days.
+So, given this information, you could probably use an AC unit to tackle both of your needs and skip a dehumidifier altogether.

 Conclusion